 Your health and safety is our primary concern.
 Through BU|BeWell, Butler offers students many resources to support their mental health and overall well-being.
-We want to make you aware of these resources that are available to assist all students.
+We want to make you aware of all of the resources that are available to assist students with their mental health and not just our counseling office.
 Options are available to meet varying levels of individual needs.

 - How are you really feeling today?
 What’s one small thing you could do that would help you feel better?

 - How do you know when you need to take a break?

 - When you need a break, do you prefer to spend time alone or with others?

 - How can you prioritize your basic needs first (drinking water, nourishing your body, getting enough sleep)?

 If you’d like to take a mental health screening, check out the two below:

 - You can find information for Butler’s therapy services on the Counseling and Consultation Services website.

 Butler students, faculty, and staff have access to the popular well-being app, Calm, for free!
 Find more information, including sign up instructions, on our Butler Calm page.

 - Butler University has partnered with Indiana-based company, Preventia, to provide mental telehealth services for students.
 Students can receive 10 free virtual therapy and/or coaching appointments per year.
 Find out more on the Preventia page.